 Who should use this?

-The index itself is not a tradable product; it is a transparent indicator of market sentiment.
+The index itself is a transparent indicator of market sentiment and not a tradable product.

-Market commentators, economists, traders and investors interested in identifying market patterns can refer to the SAVI Top 40.
-Those interested in taking a direct view on volatility can trade variance futures accessed through an Equity Derivatives member.
+Market commentators, economists, traders and investors interested in identifying market patterns may refer to the SAVI Top 40.
+Those interested in taking a trading position on volatility can trade variance futures accessed through an Equity Derivatives member.

 - A tool to measure market sentiment.